-To help us answer this question, we plan to identify and fund the most promising projects and evaluate their impact against our primary and secondary outcomes.
+We plan to identify and fund the most promising projects and evaluate their impact against our primary outcomes.

 Outcomes

 By outcomes, we mean the positive changes you'd hope to see your project make for the children and young people you work with.